bcgov/devhub-app-web/docs/registerRepo.md

 - **image**: (optional)
-    A valid link to an image, avoid using a *relative* path to an image *ie ../my_image.png* and instead use a *absolute* path such as *https://www.mysite.com/my_image.png*
+    A valid link to an image, avoid using a *relative* path to an image *ie ../my_image.png* and instead use a *absolute* path such as *https://www.mysite.com/my_image.png* or a relative path to an image in your github repository
 - **author**: (optional but recommended)
     The author of the markdown file (this should be your github username)
 - **persona**: (optional)